johnh865/americans4representation/src/site/index.md

 ## The Steps to Success

-1. Vote in every election, every time.
+1. Vote in every local, state, and federal election, every time.

 2. Vote in every [primary election](https://en.wikipedia.org/wiki/Primary_elections_in_the_United_States), every time.

-3. Vote in every local, state, and federal election, every time.

 4. Politics is a team sport.
 Get organized.
 Use the *division of labor* to maximize your impact.